Corporate governance documents

 Patient and public participation policy

 We are working to strengthen participation in all of our projects and programmes of work, including policy making and commissioning (the process of planning, buying and monitoring health services).
-This work is underpinned by our Patient and Public Participation Policy (easy read version is available here) and Statement of Arrangements and Guidance on Patient and Public Participation in Commissioning.
-The policy and accompanying documents are also supported by an Equality and Health Inequalities Analysis.
-Together, the documents set out our commitment to participation and outline how we will work with patients and the public to enable them to influence the health services they use.
+This work is underpinned by our Patient and Public Participation Policy.
+The document set out our commitment to participation and outlines how we will work with patients and the public to enable them to influence the health services they use.

 Have your say on how NHS England’s Guidance is working in practice